Scout24/c-bastion/README.rst

 Development
 ===========

-The project uses PyBuilder and GNU-Make as build and test tool.
+The project is written in Python 2.7 and uses PyBuilder and GNU-Make as build and test tool.
 GNU-Make is used in addition to PyBuilder since this project is basically some Python code and some Docker logic so more than *just* PyBuilder was needed.
 The build-system is cobbled together and somewhat flakey, so a few tips and tricks